byrontang/tableau-server-rest-api-and-hyper-api-use-cases/README.md

 # tableau-server-rest-api-and-hyper-api-use-cases
-Using Tableau Server REST API and Hyper API in Python to provide solutions in actual use cases.
+This repository stores uses cases of Tableau Server REST API and Hyper API in actual business scenarios.
+**Sensitive data including web address, log-in credential, and ids are deleted in the notebooks.**

+## Scenario 1 - Refreshing data sources on server based on Tag

+## Scenario 2 - Incremental update with new data from Tableau Server repository